Tickets and Seating

 The Box Office is also staffed during performances in the Kiri Te Kanawa Theatre.

-Opening hours: The Bruce Mason Centre Box Office is currently closed.
+The Bruce Mason Centre Box Office is open:

 Opening hours: The Auckland Town Hall Box Office opens 90-minutes prior to performances for you to pick up your tickets for shows in the Great Hall or the Concert Chamber.

 For some events an onsite Box Office is available the day before, and on the day of events for you to collect tickets.
 Check the event’s page on the Auckland Live website for more information.

 A Box Office operates from Gate B the day before, and on the day of events for you to collect tickets.

 An onsite Box Office opens the day before, and on the day of events for you to collect tickets.

 - Stalls – the lower level (in the United States this is referred to as Orchestra level)